Black Alice (comics): The Society

-Reign in Hell

-In the Reign In Hell storyline, Black Alice is referred to by Phantom Stranger as both "a novice" and "the Black Alice abomination".
-While in Hell, she seemingly teams up with Danny Khalifa, the latest incarnation of Ibis the Invincible, only to immediately betray him, apparently revealing herself to be loyal to Neron in the war for control of Hell.
-In actuality, she is there to find the one who stole a portion of her powers, retrieve the missing fragment, and bring vengeance down on whoever did it.
-She incurs the wrath of Lobo when she steals part of his strength to reach Hell's ruler.
-After Lori's unsuccessful attempt at stealing Satanus' power allows Blaze to gain sole control of Hell, she is returned to Earth, emotionally scarred by whatever she saw within the mind of Satanus.

 Secret Six and Blackest Night

-Black Alice resurfaces again by following Deadshot and Catman who had been hired to capture a child molester and bring him to the father of one of his victims.
+Black Alice resurfaces again by following Deadshot and Catman, who had been hired to capture a child molester and bring him to the father of one of his victims.
 Alice confronts both Catman and Deadshot asking how much they pay.
 Following that she fights several policemen, as a trial of sorts, easily besting by stealing the powers of various magic users.
-She is accepted once she reveals that her dad is sick and that she needs money.
-Catman is troubled by the fact that Alice is not disturbed at the stuff they did and how easily she tends to violence.
+She is accepted once she reveals that her father is sick and that she needs money.
+Catman is troubled by the fact that Alice is not disturbed at his actions and easily tends to violence.

-On Alice's first official mission (taking place during the events of "Blackest Night"), the team is hired to free a drug kingpin from Belle Reve.
+On Alice's first official mission (taking place during the events of "Blackest Night"), she and the Secret Six are hired to free a drug kingpin from Belle Reve.
 Despite being enraged at the idea of helping a drug dealer, Alice participates in the attack on the prison, using the powers of Giganta to distract the guards while her teammates sneak in.
 It is revealed that the entire mission is a setup staged by the Suicide Squad to arrest the Six.
 Alice steals the powers of Suicide Squad member Nightshade and defeats both her and Count Vertigo.
 As Alice revels in her victory, a group of Black Lanterns attack her and the other Sixers.
 Her fear of them inhibits her control over her stolen powers until Bane's threat forces her to teleport the Six, Rick Flag, and Bronze Tiger to the House of Secrets.
-Unfortunately, she brings the Black Lanterns with them and she refuses to return the power to Nightshade so she can teleport Amanda Waller to a place where she can find help.
+However, she brings the Black Lanterns with them and she refuses to return the power to Nightshade so she can teleport Amanda Waller to a place where she can find help.
 Waller knocks her out, and Nightshade takes her away only to return shortly with a Manhunter android containing the Green Lantern energy they need to destroy the Black Lanterns.
 Alice remains with the Six while the Squad leaves.